tc39/proposal-smart-pipelines/readme.md

 |> (f, # ** c + ##)
 |> # - ##;
 ```
-The elements in an N-ary pipeline body may be either in bare style (like the `f`
+The elements in an N-ary pipeline step may be either in bare style (like the `f`
 here) or in topic style (like the `# ** c + ##` here).

 <td>